In a hurry?

 They are priceless online services that offer the highest level of digital privacy without compromising on performance.

-NordVPN is frequently ranked as the most private VPN service and is essentially an all-rounder.
+NordVPN is frequently ranked as the number 1 private VPN service and is essentially an all-rounder.

 It is our top contender because it has everything, from a validated no-logs policy to a plethora of other privacy-protecting features.